 Some people cheat at this point and remove the jiggle top weight to accelerate the cooking.
 We don’t advise this.
 The weight exists to control pressure.
 As the pressure reaches excess levels, it lifts the weight and lowers the pressure.
 Remove the weight, and it can lead to rapid temperature changes and burns.

 In particular, the rapid temperature changes become a problem with the water bath method of canning.
-The rapid temperature changes can cause thermal shock.
+Rapid temperature changes can cause thermal shock.
 That can shatter all the glass jars in your pressure cooker from the temperatures changing too quickly.

 How Do You Tell When the Food is Cooked?